NVent Schroff

 Schroff is a German manufacturer of electrical and electronic cabinets, housings devices and associated components.
 Its products include cabinets, housings, chassis and related components for multiple markets such as telecommunications, data centers and traffic management.

 Schroff was founded in 1962 and is headquartered in Straubenhardt near Pforzheim.
-It has been part of the Irish registered company nVent Electric (nVent) since 2018 after its previous owner British Pentair was split into two companies. nVent employs 9,000 people worldwide of which about 1,500 are part of the Schroff brand.
+It has been part of the American-British company nVent Electric (nVent) since 2018 after its previous owner Pentair was split into two companies. nVent employs 11,000 people worldwide, of which about 1,500 are part of the Schroff brand.

 The company operates in accordance with the ISO 9001 standards and is certified to OHSAS 18001. and ISO 14001 Schroff is one of the largest employers in the Karlsruhe/Pforzheim region.

 History

 Schroff was founded in 1962 by Gunther Schroff.
 In the early years Schroff only manufactured power supplies.

 By the mid-1960s the Schroff Europac Rack was the main product of the 19 inch division.
 Rapid acceptance of Schroff electronic housing products in the major electronics markets of the U.S. and Japan made Schroff the standard for electronic design.

 Through its participation in international standardization groups such as the IEC, Schroff pioneer of 19-inch racks, and also for the standard dimensions of the rack unit (RU) and division unit (TE).

 Schroff was part of British conglomerate Pentair from 1994 until 2018.
 On April 30, 2018 Pentair split into two companies, and Schroff became part of the British nVent electric company.